You want smart political talk without the meltdowns?

 It's so frustrating.

-I go every year, the food is amazing.
+I go every year.

 It's not as good as Iowa, I'm sure, but it's good.

-No, it's not bad though.
+No, it's not bad, though.

 You're absolutely right.